We encourage you to take a moment to learn 21 reasons Paradigm succeeds where other adolescent treatment programs fail.

 Likewise, residential treatment is a specialized service.
 We are focused exclusively on providing the best quality residential care available.
 Our attention is not divided or diluted.
 We do not funnel our clients into outpatient or extended care programs.
 Rather, we work to meet our clients’ needs through intensive, short-term treatment, followed by free, quality aftercare services.

-At Paradigm Malibu, we believe that meaningful treatment requires collaboration.
+At Paradigm Treatment, we believe that meaningful treatment requires collaboration.
 While we provide valuable expertise, we also recognize that young people and their families are most often the best experts on themselves.
 You know your strengths, interests and challenges.
 As such, we ask that you be full partners in the creation and implementation of your own individualized treatment plan.

 We also welcome the opportunity to collaborate with any therapist or treatment professional with whom a youth may already be engaged.
 Physicians, teachers, mentors, coaches or any other persons who have a vested interest in the well-being of an adolescent may be involved with the consent of both the teen and their parents.
 Such collaborations frequently allow us to achieve treatment goals more expeditiously and help to create smoother transitions to post treatment life.